markusweiss/website/README.md

 -->
 ## 15-06-25

-new cookie app update now in palystore
+new cookie app update now in playstore

 ## 14-06-25